 Get a binder folder to create your Project Me.
 (You did see that coming, right?)

-Having a dedicated place to keep your Life Wheel Tool and your printable Action Sheets shows yourself that you mean business.
+Having a dedicated place to keep your Project Me Life Wheel® and your printable Action Sheets shows yourself that you mean business.
 It gets you to treat your life like the important project it is.